 - Case Law Search

-Next webinar.
+Next webinar is on 18 February.
 The IPKat's Hayleigh Bosher covers the essentials on copyright and social media

 14 January 2020

 Filling fast - register quickly

 Could you be infringing copyright law without knowing it?
 Learn about the remit of social media and how copyright works on it; improve your understanding of the rules for sharing content over social media and how these might be better understood.
 Dr Hayleigh Bosher lectures on intellectual property at Brunel University in London and is a regular contributor to The IPKat on copyright law and cases.

 This 4iP Council webinar on 18 February at 16.00 CET will address the following:

 - The remit of social media - how it is being used and what that means in relation to counterfeit goods.